kanekos99/blog/src/posts/2025-12-05-Blog-Dev-Log-1.md

 ### 🏠 Blog Index Page <a name="blog-index"></a>

-This is [the landing page](/blog/), which will display a preview of all posts, sorted in a chronological order, with the most recent ones at the top.
+This is [the landing page](/blog/), which will display a preview of all posts, sorted in chronological order, with the most recent ones at the top.
 It has pagination, but unfortunately there are too few posts right now on this site to demonstrate it.

 ### 📑 Posts <a name="blog-posts"></a>